Oxford University Jazz Orchestra: History

+In 2016, the orchestra travelled to New York City once again.
+As well as being invited back to the Hudson Union Society, the band also performed at the Cornell Club of New York and at ShapeShifter Lab in Brooklyn on Independence Day.

+In 2018, OUJO made its first tour to Asia, travelling to Bangkok, Thailand.
+In 2025 OUJO embarked on a tour to the island of Ischia, Italy.
+This consisted of a concert at Giardini La Mortella, the former private home of British composer and University of Oxford alumnus William Walton.

-Associated ensembles
+Associated Ensembles

 The Oxford University Jazz Orchestra was linked with the Oxford University Big Band (OUBB), another jazz orchestra based in Oxford.
 The group was based on a band formed in 1961 by NYJO founder Bill Ashton.

-Present activity
+Present Activity

 OUJO performs regularly on the Oxford ball circuit, including at the Commemoration balls, having appeared in line-ups with artists such as The Streets, Sophie Ellis-Bextor, Natty, and Athlete.
-The band represents Oxford annually in a Varsity "jazzoff" match against the Cambridge University Jazz Orchestra.
+The band represents Oxford annually in a Varsity ‘Jazz Off’ match against ensembles from the University of Cambridge and Durham University.